AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * Add another [[#Dirty Tactics|dirty tactic]] to adopt out of the list.
 * If you already have two dirty tactics, upgrade both into [[#Advanced Dirty Tactics|advanced dirty tactics]].
 * If you already have a singular advanced dirty tactic, upgrade it as following:
+	* Bind Break - Whenever you bind break, you have a +1 bonus to damage rolls until the end of your next turn.
 	* Choke - A creature grappled, restrained or toppled by you is pacified 1.
 	* Fling - Add your attribute modifier an additional time for damage rolls for thrown weapons.
 	* Shield Bash - Shields you use gain the lethal 1 trait.
-	* Swift Grab - While grappling, restraining or toppling a creature, you have a +1 bonus to your AC.
+	* Swift Grab - While grappling, restraining or toppling a creature, you have a +1 bonus to your damage rolls and AC.
 ### Specialty Mastery

 At 10th level, you master your arms specialty wholly, allowing you to add twice your proficiency modifier to attack rolls with those weapons and increase the weapon's damage die by 1.
 In addition, you learn a special move depending on the specialty you chose, which you can attempt when you make a weapon attack with your specialty weapon once per round: